Gout Treatment

 According to NHS (2023), Gout most commonly affects the joints of the big toe, but can also appear in the ankles, knees, elbows, fingers and wrists.
 During attacks of gout, these joints because inflamed, swollen and red and can be intensely painful.

 The cause of the actual symptoms of gout are due to excessive amounts of uric acid in the blood (NHS Inform, 2023).
 Normally, this is dissolved and excreted through urine but in people who suffer from gout, the uric acid crystalises on the joints and cause pain and inflammation.
+If you'd like to learn more read our guide 'Is hyperuricemia associated with gout?'.

 There are a number of factors that can increase your risk of developing gout.
 Your age and gender play a big part, as men produce more uric acid than women but women’s levels increase after they go through the menopause (Mayo Clinic, 2022).